Turfjs/turf/README.md

 ***A modular geospatial engine written in JavaScript***

 [Turf](https://turfjs.org) is a [JavaScript library](https://en.wikipedia.org/wiki/JavaScript_library) for [spatial analysis](https://en.wikipedia.org/wiki/Spatial_analysis).
 It includes traditional spatial operations, helper functions for creating [GeoJSON](https://geojson.org) data, and data classification and statistics tools.
-Turf can be added to your website as a client-side plugin, or you can [run Turf server-side](https://www.npmjs.com/package/@turf/turf) with [Node.js](https://nodejs.org/) (see below).
+Turf can be added to your website as a client-side module, or you can [run Turf server-side](https://www.npmjs.com/package/@turf/turf) with [Node.js](https://nodejs.org/) (see below).

 ## Getting Started